 An Action Sequence, as the name indicates, is a pre-programmed series of events (actions) the user wishes the RFC-1 to execute.
 The execution of an Action Sequence is triggered by a prearranged condition.
 Up to eight Action Sequences can be pre-programmed into the RFC-1's memory, each up to eight steps long.
-Here is an example of an Action Sequence: Channel

-01 Control Relay ON for 0.6 seconds, pause 30 seconds, Channel 02 Control Relay ON for 0.6 seconds, Channel 04 Control Relay OFF for 0.6 seconds, Channel 06 Control Relay ON for 0.6 seconds, Call Telephone Number "A" once.
+Here is an example of an Action Sequence: Channel 01 Control Relay ON for 0.6 seconds, pause 30 seconds, Channel 02 Control Relay ON for 0.6 seconds, Channel 04 Control Relay OFF for 0.6 seconds, Channel 06 Control Relay ON for 0.6 seconds, Call Telephone Number "A" once.
 The steps of an Action Sequence can be control (relay output) functions, telephone alarm calls, or pauses.
 The programming of Action Sequences will be discussed in the Advanced Programming section of this chapter.
-If a new Action Sequence is triggered before the execution of a previously triggered Action Sequence is complete, it is stored in memory and its execution is begun when the previous one is finished.
+If a new Action Sequence is triggered before the execution is begun when the previous one is finished.
 The following three subsections discuss the three ways an Action Sequence can be triggered.

 12.4.1.1 Triggered Manually.
 Action Sequences can be triggered manually by a specific command.
 This allows complex, frequently used command strings to be executed with a minimum of keystrokes and a reduced possibility of error.
 To manually trigger an Action Sequence, push 85.
 The RFC-1 responds by speaking "Enter One Digit Action Sequence."
 The operator should then push a single key (1 to 8) corresponding to the Action Sequence to be executed.
 There are 8 possible Action Sequences.
-If no Action Sequence is desired, push or 0 to abort the command.
+If no Action Sequence is desired, push \ or 0 to abort the command.
 Because an Action Sequence can include operation of one or more control relays, Control Security Code (A) must be entered before requesting a manually triggered Action Sequence.